 Paper 1

-The aim was to evaluate whether the introduction of PHiD-CV10 was associated with a reduction in the incidence of otitis media with treatment failure.
+The objective of Paper 1 was to evaluate whether the introduction of PHiD-CV10 corresponds to a reduction in the incidence of otitis media with treatment failure.
 Treatment of otitis media with ceftriaxone was used as proxy for treatment failure.
-Ceftriaxone use for other diagnosis and in older children were used as comparators.
+Ceftriaxone use for other diagnoses and in older children was used as a comparator.

 All children under eighteen years of age who visited Children’s Hospital Iceland between January 1, 2008 and December 31, 2015 were included.
-Data were extracted from Landspitali University Hospital’s inpatient registry.
-A visit was included if an ICD-10 code of Nonsuppurative otitis media (H65) or Suppurative and unspecified otitis media (H66) was recorded in the medical record, or if a child received one or more doses of ceftriaxone.
-Ceftriaxone use was systematically extracted from the hospital’s medication administration system using the ATC code J01DD04.
-All associated ICD-10 diagnoses were then obtained from the inpatient registry.
-The total number of visits per calendar year regardless of diagnosis was provided by the hospital.
 Children’s Hospital Iceland’s referral area was defined as a 100km driving distance from the hospital.
 Population demographic data for the referral area was obtained from Statistics Iceland (www.statice.is).

+Data were extracted from Landspitali University Hospital’s inpatient registry.
+A visit was included in the study if an ICD-10 code of Nonsuppurative otitis media (H65) or Suppurative and unspecified otitis media (H66) was logged in the medical records, or if a child received one or more doses of ceftriaxone.
+All Ceftriaxone use was extracted from the hospital’s medication administration system using the ATC code J01DD04.
+Those associated with ICD-10 diagnoses were then obtained from the inpatient registry.
+The total number of visits per calendar year regardless of diagnosis was provided by the hospital.
 Pre-vaccine (2008-2011) and post-vaccine (2012-2015) periods were defined based on the year of vaccine introduction.
 Because hospital visits for otitis media are uncommon in older children, the primary analysis was restricted to children under four years of age.
-Ceftriaxone use was analysed in three separate diagnostic groups A visit was considered to be due to otitis media if an ICD-10 code of Nonsuppurative otitis media (H65) or Suppurative and unspecified otitis media (H66) was recorded.
-Pneumonia visits were defined based on ICD-10 codes Bacterial pneumonia, not elsewhere classified (J15) or Pneumonia, unspecified organism (J18).
-Finally, visits associated with ceftriaxone administration that did not fall into either of the above categories were classified together.
+Ceftriaxone use was analysed in three separate diagnostic groups.
+Ceftriaxone usewas considered to be due to otitis media if an ICD-10 code of Nonsuppurative otitis media (H65) or Suppurative and unspecified otitis media (H66) was recorded.
+Pneumonia visits resulting in the drug's use were defined based on ICD-10 codes Bacterial pneumonia, not elsewhere classified (J15) or Pneumonia, unspecified organism (J18).
+Finally, visits that did not fall into either of the above diagnostic parameters were classified together in a third category.

 The number of ceftriaxone treatment episodes per diagnostic group were aggregated by calendar month.
 An episode was considered distinct if no ceftriaxone administration was documented in the previous fourteen days.
 Incidence rates (IR) per 1,000 person-years were calculated by dividing the monthly number of ceftriaxone episodes per diagnostic group by the person-time of children in the referral area.

 The IR of OM visits were similarly defined and calculated.
-If a decrease were to be observed in the number of ceftriaxone treated OM episodes, it could be due to a decrease in the number of OM visits or a decrease in the use of ceftriaxone.
+If a decrease were to be observed in the number of ceftriaxone treated OM episodes, it could be due to either a decrease in the number of OM visits or a decrease in the use of ceftriaxone.
 To evaluate this, the incidence risk of ceftriaxone treatment per 1,000 OM visits was calculated for the pre- and post-vaccine periods.

 Statistical analysis was performed in R version 3.4.4.
 (R Core Team 2018) using the epiR package (Stevenson et al. 2017).
 Incidence rate ratios (IRR) between the pre- and post-vaccine periods were calculated using the formula